zcstarr/modelcontextprotocol/docs/specification/server/tools.md

 }
 ```

-The `listChanged` property indicates that the server supports notifications about changes to the tool list.
-When omitted or set to false, clients should not expect to receive tool list change notifications.
+`listChanged` indicates whether the server will emit notifications when the list of available tools changes.

 ## Protocol Messages

 ### Listing Tools

 To discover available tools, clients send a `tools/list` request.
-This operation supports pagination through the standard cursor mechanism.
+This operation supports [pagination]({{< ref "/specification/server/utilities/pagination" >}}).

 **Request:**
 ```json